Climate Reality Leadership training left me feeling drained and demoralized. Is there a better way?

-what struck me about the [Climate Reality Leader training] was how drained and demoralized I felt about climate change as a result.
+What struck me about the [Climate Reality Leadership Corps training] was how drained and demoralized I felt at the end of the day.

-Upon reflection, I feel that the Climate Reality Leader training was such a missed opportunity to move people away from the doom and gloom trope of climate change into a framework that might attract more people to sustained climate action.
+I don't know whether the training has become more focused on solutions since 2020.
+Perhaps it has.
+What struck me about my training experience was how drained and demoralized I felt at the end of the day after being bombarded with the doom and gloom trope.
+Many of the other 10 participants in my small discussion group voiced similar feelings.
+I feel that the Climate Reality Leader training was a missed opportunity to move people away from the doom and gloom trope of climate change into a more aspirational framework that might attract more people to sustained climate action.

 I should say that I am guilty of giving talks and hosting workshops that, judging by the look on the faces of participants, left people feeling anxious, demoralized, and well, just done with the whole shit show.
 Maybe I inadvertently scared them into switching to LED bulbs or flirting with a less meat-centric diet, but I'm unsure whether my doom and gloom approach motivated anyone for the type of sustained, collective climate action we need.